paulartjomow/CodeScribe/readme.md

 - To show a list of all snippets: `./CodeScribe list`
 - For more commands and options, refer to the [User Guide](docs/user-guide.md).

-## Documentation

-For more detailed information on installation, usage, and advanced features, check out the [User Guide](docs/user-guide.md).

-## Contributing

-Contributions are welcome!
-If you'd like to improve CodeScribe or fix any issues, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.